An Intro to Digital Marketing

 1. Know your audience

 If you don’t understand who your audience is or what they want and need from you, you’ll never be able to implement any successful marketing initiatives.
-In the learning module covering the donor journey (linked), you’ll be introduced to the concept of customer personas.
+In the learning module covering the customer journey, you’ll be introduced to the concept of customer personas.
 Personas are a snapshot of different customers with unique needs and interests.
 By developing a series of model personas based on a number of your unique customer groups, you’ll be able to hone in on who they are and what they want (and need) from you.
 Ultimately, it will help you develop more effective strategies because their needs will be more clearly articulated.

 You’ll learn how to develop your own customer personas using existing database information, research, surveys, and interviews with your business’ target audience.